-The clinical standard for mental health states that adults and older adults should start to receive help within four weeks of the referral.
-And NICE guidance on recognising mental health problems in pregnancy and after birth states that when women with known or suspected mental health problems are referred in pregnancy or the postnatal period, they should be assessed for treatment within two weeks of referral.
+The suggested clinical standard for mental health (which has been consulted on but not yet fully implemented) states that adults presenting to adult community mental health services should start to receive help within four weeks of the referral.
+NICE guidance on recognising mental health problems in pregnancy and after birth states that when women with known or suspected mental health problems are referred in pregnancy or the postnatal period, they should be assessed for treatment within two weeks of referral.
 Psychological interventions should be provided within one month of the initial assessment.